Gandikota

 The magnificent main entrance of Madavaraya temple still stands tall.

-At one point while entering the Madavaraya temple, I wondered the life of the villagers during the Muslim invasion.
-The temples were ruined so that no worship could be continued in a damaged temple without a main deity.
-There were no other temples around from that era.
-Then how did the Hindus live in such an environment?
-I wondered how they worshiped God during those times?
+At one point while entering the Madavaraya temple, I wondered the life of the villagers during the invasion by Islamic rulers.
+It is recorded that temples were ruined so that no worship could be continued in a damaged temple without a main deity.
+Then how did the locals live in such an environment?
+I wondered how they worshiped during those times?
 Where they allowed?
 Where they not?
 What happened to all those sculptors who built these beautiful temples?
 Why did they not build anything similar after the attack?
-I must read through the history books, if at all there are some details about it.
+It is difficult to assume things today.
+One never knows for sure what happened back then.
 S L Bhyrappa, in his book Avarna though indicates the prominence of Bhakti movement in this period.
-Poets like Meera Bhai, Kanaka Dasa, Purandara Dasa, Tulsi Dasa, Kabir Das tried to keep the devotion alive.
+He believes that Bhakti movement was prominent because of such restrictions.
+Poets like Meera Bhai, Kanaka Dasa, Purandara Dasa, Tulsi Dasa, Kabir Das preached a path of devotion towards salvation.

 On the other hand, Manohar and I also discussed whether it is important to rebuild or renovate these temples and we came to a consensus that perhaps it is not the most important thing to do.
-We recollected the scene from another novel of S L Bhyrappa called Sartha where when the Muslim rulers attack the sun temple of north west India the people get worried and they decide to die protecting it.
-The main protagonist tries to convince them that they could always build another temple. and it may not be wise to die protecting it.
-But what still remains important is to be aware of the history and not shy away from it in the name of being secular.
-However, we should be mature enough to not associate this event with the people of the same community today but at the same time, we must also not deny a terrible history that has shaped our present.
+We recollected the scene from another novel of S L Bhyrappa called Sartha where when the Islamic rulers attack the sun temple of North West India, people are worried and they decide to die protecting it.
+The main protagonist tries to convince them that they could always build another temple if they live and it may not be wise to die protecting it.

 However, what is more popular here is the picturesque gorges and the river Penna cutting through them.
 The views of red sandstones topped with some green patches were mesmerising.